nantaidsl95/whisperpyannote/README.md

 **FFmpeg is required** and must be available in your system PATH.

 The script relies on FFmpeg to:
-- extract audio from video files
+- Extract audio from video files
-- convert audio to mono 16 kHz WAV
+- Convert audio to mono 16 kHz WAV

 > Audio/video inputs are automatically converted when needed.